National-institute-Morocco-NIIAT/https-moucharaka-mouwatina.ma-/docs/en/features/graphql.md

 ## Making API requests

-Following [the official recommendations](http://graphql.org/learn/serving-over-http/), the Consul Democracy API supports the following kind of requests:
+Following [the official recommendations](http://graphql.org/learn/serving-over-http/), the Moucharaka Mouwatina API supports the following kind of requests:

-* GET requests, with the query inside the *query string*.
+- GET requests, with the query inside the _query string_.
-* POST requests
+- POST requests
-  * With the query inside the *body*, with `Content-Type: application/json`
+  - With the query inside the _body_, with `Content-Type: application/json`
-  * With the query inside the *body*, with `Content-Type: application/graphql`
+  - With the query inside the _body_, with `Content-Type: application/graphql`

 ### Supported clients